Skip to main content

 • grinding

-Players find the grinding aspect of the game to be tedious and frustrating, as missions lack interest and are bogged down by repetitive dialogue and procedural generation issues.
-The requirement to start each chapter weakened and the loss of upgrades after missions detracts from immersion and enjoyment, leading to a sense of futility in the grinding process.
-While some boss encounters provide unique fun, the overall experience is marred by the relentless and often unfulfilling grind.
+Players find the grinding aspect of the game to be tedious and frustrating, as missions lack variety and are bogged down by repetitive dialogue and excessive searching.
+The requirement to start each chapter weakened and the loss of upgrades after missions detracts from immersion and enjoyment, making the overall experience feel more like a chore than a rewarding challenge.
+While some unique boss encounters provide moments of fun, the overall grind is seen as overly burdensome.

-• “The missions are not very interesting, the procedural generation isn't great, having to start each chapter weakened chafes, missions are overly laden with story dialog you have to hear over and over, and there's a lot of dead space and tedious searching.
-You're weaker if you don't do it every time.”
+• “The missions are not very interesting, the procedural generation isn't great, having to start each chapter weakened is frustrating.
+Missions are overly laden with story dialogue that you have to hear over and over, and there's a lot of dead space and tedious searching.
+You're weaker if you don't do everything each time.”

 • “The difficulty ramps up to a level that is a bit more tedious than some would want, and the idea that you always have to search for your gear again kind of ruins the immersion for me.”